 Zemgale Suburb, Riga, LV-1048

-There was peppery gravy with soy, chili sweet corn, veggies and barley rice.
+There was peppery gravy with soy, chili sweet corn, noodle soup, veggies and barley rice.
 We couldn’t believe that a whole plate of food for 2 people cost less than 10 euros.
 Healthy and satisfying lunch.
 They also play classical music 🙂 Payment accepted only in cash as some other places in Riga.

 Dzirnavu iela 113a, Latgales priekšpilsēta, Rīga, LV-1011